 Brice Wilkinson focuses his practice on complex commercial litigation.
 He has successfully represented clients in various industries, including oil and gas, computer software, healthcare, private equity, and automotive.
-Brice has experience in breach of contract, trade secrets, antitrust, fiduciary duty, products liability, class actions, and other business tort matters.
+Brice has experience in breach of contract, trade secrets, antitrust, fiduciary duty, products liability, class actions, federal computer statutes (including the CFAA, DMCA, and Copyright Act), and other business tort matters.
 Brice also has appellate experience in state and federal courts.

 Following law school, Brice was a law clerk to Judge Raymond M. Kethledge, United States Court of Appeals for the Sixth Circuit, from 2010 to 2011.